aboulch/normals_HoughCNN/README.md

 # normals_HoughCNN
 Deep Learning for Robust Normal Estimation in Unstructured Point Clouds

+# Paper

+Please acknowledge our the reference paper :

+"Deep Learning for Robust Normal Estimation in Unstructured Point Clouds " by Alexandre Boulch and Renaud Marlet, Symposium of Geometry Processing 2016, Computer Graphics Forum

 # Dependencies

 Eigen and nanoflann (assumed to be in the source folder)